Methodology and Motivation

 Data Archiving Policy

-Numbeo utilizes an adaptive archive policy for its data.
+Numbeo utilizes an adaptive archive policy for its data:

-In most cases, we use data that is no more than 12 months old.
+To calculate and display latest prices, in most cases, we use data that is no more than 12 months old.
 However, In instances where we have a low number of contributors, we may utilize older data to present information, as it is preferable to provide even data that is 24 months old than to have no data at all.
 Other sections on the website that utilize the same data set follow the same data archiving policy.

 It is important to note that some other sections of the website may utilize different data archiving policies.
-We regularly move old data to archives several times per month, which can be accessed through our API.

 Cartographic Policy

 Our cartographic policy is of portraying the world from a de facto point of view; that is, to portray to the best of our judgment the current reality.
-It's important to note that some of our partners may have different cartographic policies, and these differences may be reflected in the software used on our website.
+It's important to note that some of our partners may have different cartographic policies, and these differences may be reflected in the maps used on our website.

 Data Privacy